neo4j-drivers/neo4j-drivers.github.io/bolt/bolt-protocol-message-specification-3.md

 Messages may also be pipelined.
 In other words, clients may send multiple requests eagerly without first waiting for responses.

-When a failure occurs in this scenario, servers **must** ignore all subsequent requests until the client has explicitly acknowledged receipt of the failure.
+When a failure occurs in this scenario, the server **must** ignore all subsequent requests until the connection from the server side is in the `READY` state.
 This prevents inadvertent execution of queries that may not be valid.

-More details of this process can be found in the sections below.

 ### Serialization